-- Monitors quality assurance, utilization review, and risk management activities; - Monitors and evaluates physicians and allied health care professionals; - Develops policies and procedures to maintain high professional standards; - Ensures communication within Jai Medical Systems; - Executes short- and long-term planning for expansion and improvements in technology and equipment in coordination with the administrator; - Provides oversight of Jai Medical Systems' educational programs; - Recruits, selects, and retains physicians; - Schedules physicians; - Acts as liaison with outside groups and organizations; - Negotiates contracts; - Responds to member surveys and member grievances; - Monitors marketing activities; - Monitors and oversees Utilities Management activities; - Maintains responsibility for the clinical activities of Jai Medical Systems; - Ensures that all physicians and licensed personnel are qualified based on education, training, and experience; - Delegates peer review of primary care physician and specialty care physician medical records to same specialty physician reviewer; - Reviews credentialing and recredentialing files and makes recommendations to the Physician Advisory SubCommittee; - Has overall responsibility for counseling and educating quality outliers, especially during the medical record review and recredentialing processes and other times, as may be necessary to maintain Jai Medical Systems' standards of care and services; - Encourages all personnel to maintain a current level of competence through continuing education.
+- Monitors quality assurance, utilization review, and risk management activities; - Monitors and evaluates physicians and allied health care professionals; - Develops policies and procedures to maintain high professional standards; - Provides oversight of Jai Medical Systems' educational programs; - Recruits, selects, and retains physicians; - Ensure appropriate responses to member surveys and member grievances; - Oversees Utilities Management activities; - Maintains responsibility for the clinical activities of Jai Medical Systems; - Delegates peer review of primary care physician and specialty care physician medical records to same specialty physician reviewer; - Has overall responsibility for counseling and educating quality outliers, especially during the medical record review and recredentialing processes and other times, as may be necessary to maintain Jai Medical Systems' standards of care and services; - Encourages all personnel to maintain a current level of competence through continuing education.

-In the event of the Executive Medical Director / President's absence, the Assistant Medical Director or other qualified medical professional as specified by the Chief Executive Officer will be designated as the Executive Medical Director's temporary replacement.
+In the event of the Executive Medical Director / President's absence, the Chief Medical Officer or other qualified medical professional as specified by the Chief Executive Officer will be designated to act in place of the Executive Medical Director.

-ASSISTANT MEDICAL DIRECTOR (Aye Lwin, M.D.)
+ASSISTANT MEDICAL DIRECTOR (Aye Lwin, M.D., and Teri Richardson, M.D.)

-- Assists the Executive Medical Director in performing his/her functions as necessary; - Assumes all of the responsibilities and duties of the Executive Medical Director in the event of his/her absence: - Assists the Medical Director in the review of Utilization Management Appeals and Denials;

-- Reviews and modifies treatment protocols in order to reflect current medical practice; - Makes recommendations on Quality of Care Studies based on direct clinical experience with Jai Medical Systems' members.
+- Assists the Executive Medical Director and Chief Medical Officer in performing their functions as necessary; - Assumes all of the responsibilities and duties of the Chief Medical Officer in the event of his/her absence; - Assists the Chief Medical Officer in the review of Utilization Management Appeals and Denials; - Reviews and modifies treatment protocols in order to reflect current medical practice; - Makes recommendations on Quality of Care Studies based on direct clinical experience with Jai Medical Systems' members.